TimeEval/TimeEval/docs/user/usage-timeeval.md

 ```

 We recommend to create a virtual environment with conda or virtualenv for TimeEval.
-The software requirements of TimeEval can found on [the home page](../index).
+The software requirements of TimeEval can be found on [the home page](../index).

 When TimeEval ist installed, we can use its Python API to configure an evaluation run.
 We recommend to create a single Python-script for each evaluation run.